Recent Incidents Involving Cast Iron Pipelines

 In 1986, the NTSB investigated an explosion at a restaurant in Derby, Conn., that killed six people and injured 12.
 The NTSB issued recommendations for corrective action only to the pipeline operator.
 In 1990, a natural gas explosion and fire killed one person, injured nine, destroyed two homes, and damaged two adjacent houses in Allentown, Pa.
 The NTSB report found that a water main leak eroded support under a 4-inch cast iron gas main.
 This ground disturbance results in a circumferential crack in the gas main.
 Natural gas migrated through the soil and into the basement of one of the homes where it ignited, exploded, and burned.
 The cast iron gas main was significantly weakened by graphitization.

-In 1991, the NTSB recommended that PHMSA – then called the Research and Special Projects Agency – require pipeline operators to implement a program to identify and replace cast iron pipelines that may threaten public safety.
+In 1991, the NTSB recommended that PHMSA – then called the Research and Special Programs Administration – require pipeline operators to implement a program to identify and replace cast iron pipelines that may threaten public safety.
 PHMSA issued two Advisory Bulletins related to cast iron replacement programs.

 RSPA Alert Notice 91-02 Encourages operators to develop procedures to identify segments of cast iron pipe that may need replacement.
 Reminds operators that pipeline safety regulations require generally graphitized cast iron pipe to be replaced and protect excavated cast iron pipe from damage.